Spring Bloom Guide

 March 19, 2018

 As winter slowly turns to spring, observant eyes might find snowdrops and crocuses poking up through the soil, followed closely by daffodils, tulips, forsythia and flowering cherry and dogwood trees that announce the arrival of the new season.
 Soon the entire park will blossom into a floral display of vibrant colors.
-To help you make the most of this floral celebration, we’ve compiled a list of our top-five favorite blooming destinations, both hidden treasures and classic favorites.
+To help you make the most of this floral celebration, we’ve compiled a list of our top bloom destinations, both hidden treasures and classic favorites.

-Grand Army Plaza is Prospect Park’s formal entrance, and features some of the Park’s most impressive architecture, and ornamental flowers and trees.
-Among them, daffodils are the first to arrive, along with colorful tulip displays.
-April welcomes pink-flowering cherry trees that give way to the white Silverbells in May.
+Grand Army Plaza is Prospect Park’s formal entrance, and features some of the park’s most impressive architecture, and ornamental flowers and trees.
+Among them, early-blooming cherry trees and daffodils are the first to arrive, along with colorful tulip displays.
+April welcomes Eastern redbud and pink-flowering cherry trees that give way to the white Silverbells in May.
 As summer approaches, watch for the clustered flowers of the bottlebrush buckeye.

-Passing through the Meadowport Arch in mid-April (Endale Arch is undergoing restoration), visitors are welcomed by the peach and white bouquet of magnolia and dogwood trees that line the Long Meadow’s north end.
+Passing through the Meadowport or Endale Arch in mid-April, visitors are welcomed by the peach and white bouquet of magnolia and dogwood trees that line the Long Meadow’s north end.
 The warmer weather brings out lilacs, as well as the hanging flowers of the yellowwood tree.
 Later in the season, enjoy the view under the shade of a flowering linden tree, and take in the sweet scent of the oakleaf hydrangea near the Picnic House.

 Prospect Park is home to a few dedicated flower gardens.
 In addition to Grand Army Plaza and Carmen’s Garden, Bartel-Pritchard Square features a variety of springtime blooms.
 The arching beautybush sprouts small pink flowers with a reddish bud, and it’s hard to miss the old-fashioned weigela, an ornamental shrub with beautiful trumpet-shaped lavender flowers.